AN INTRODUCTION TO THE SCALES OF MT MERU

 low and proceeding upward.
 More often than not, I end up settling a bit

-higher than where I start.
+higher than where I start the first time.
 Others might have quite

-different and maybe even opposing experiences so it really wide open.
+different and maybe even opposing experiences so it really is wide open.

 Jacques Dudon independently and concurrently worked and developed many of these series.
 He used a method of finding what he calls the P series.
 This can be found by multiplying the converged generator by the set of ascending whole numbers at least up to the number of seed numbers needed and rounding out the results.

-Let us take our last example Meru #3 Meta Slendro as an example of
+Let us take Meru #3 Meta-Slendro as an example of

 applying the above.
-It is this scale that I have most investigated,
+It is the Meru scale that I have used most, having built an orchestra of instruments as well as composing numerous

-pieces and shadow plays around.
-I began my tuning on 9 and
+pieces and shadow plays.
+I begin my tuning on 9 and

-proceed up to 200, which produces 12 different pitches and the type of
+proceed up to 200, which produces 12 different pitches.
+The

-each of steps.
-The other possibility would be to take the interval
+The other possibility would be to take the interval upon which

-the infinite series converges on which Erv includes on each page.
+the infinite series converges, as shown by Erv on each zigzag page.
 In

 subharmonic and harmonic versions are the same and the basic triad

-produce by the scale will be usable in both forms, the disadvantage
+produced by the scale will be usable in both forms.
+The disadvantage

-being a lack in variation in scale shape.
-Traditionally people seem to
+is a lack in variation in scale shape.
+Traditionally, people seem to

 prefer unequal size steps in their scales to equal ones.